ULHPC/tutorials/python/basics/README.md

 **NOTES**

 * Numpy is also available from the `lang/SciPy-bundle` modules, tied to different Python versions.
 Check `module list` to see which Python version was loaded along the SciPy bundle.
-* We use outdated versions of numpy in this tutorial to ensure compatibility with Python 2.7.
-Usually you want to install the latest version with just `python -m pip install --no-cache --user numpy`.

 ## Create virtual environment to switch between several versions of a package